Our rating: (4.3/5)

 With maximum screen brightness and frequent testing, the battery did not take more than an hour to use half its power.
 If you only used it for transactions, with low screen brightness, it would last longer.
 It also drains the battery within hours to keep it on standby.

-What about the software and its limitations?
-Here are the features:
+Here are the software features:

 SumUp Solo transaction